Open Source · Community Maintained · Free Forever

 Authority & Responsibility Management

 Clear, enforceable authority boundaries.
 What the agent can do autonomously.
 What requires human approval.
 Who is accountable for each decision.
-These must be structural constraints, not prompt suggestions.
+Budget limits are a first-class authority boundary — spending thresholds must be defined and enforced structurally, triggering approval gates when exceeded, just like any other high-stakes action.

 03 · 20 POINTS